gianluparri03/cucinassistant/docs/packages.md

 Thanks to the `utils` module, the handling is simplified both for the authentication part (in fact the user who requested the page is already an input), and in the error handling part (in fact the function has an `error` return type; if not nil, it will be shown to the user).

-## cucinassistant/langs

-This package exports a function, `Translate`, used to translate all the UI, using `i18n`.
-Inside the folder there are the `.toml` files for all the supported languages.

-The IDs of the strings to be translated are always in uppercase and snake case; if they start with `ERR_` it means they come from the `database` package, if they start with `MSG_` they come from the `web/utils` or `web/handlers`, and if they start with `STR_` they come from the page templates.

 ## cucinassistant/tools